-However, since 1992, sharia-based financial institutions have emerged that prohibit the concept of interest (riba) in their operations.
-An important factor behind the birth of Islamic banks and Islamic microfinance institutions is the strict prohibition of Riba in the Qur'an.
+Developing banking using sharia principles, better known as Islamic banks or Islamic microfinance institutions (LKMS) in Indonesia, is not a new thing.
+However, 1992, sharia-based since financial institutions have emerged that prohibit the concept of interest (riba) in their operations.
+An important factor behind the birth of Islamic banks and Islamic microfinance institutions is the strict prohibition of Riba in the Al-Qur'an.
 Riba is an additional taking, both in buying and selling transactions and lending and borrowing in vanity or contrary to the principle of muamalah in Islam.
 One of the Islamic microfinance institutions in a cooperative is Baitul Maal wat Tamwil (BMT).
-Baitul Maal wat Tamwil (BMT) is a sharia financial institution that operates using a combination of the concept of "Baitul tamwil and Baitul maal" with its operational target focusing on the Small and Medium Enterprises (SME) sector.[1]
-Through the Ministry of Cooperatives and SMEs, the government said the development of BMT performance nationally developed very significantly.
+Baitul Maal wat Tamwil (BMT) is a sharia financial institution that operates using a combination of the concept of "Baitul tamwil and Baitul maal" with its operational target focusing on the Small and Medium Enterprises (SME) sector.

+Through the Ministry of Cooperatives and SMEs, the government said the of BMT development performance nationally developed very significantly.
 The BMT Cooperative Business is a business targeted at the lower class according to the provisions of the regulations.
-The number of company employees who have been fired recently has made the Baitul Maal wat Tamwil (BMT) business even more challenging to increase demand for products and services.[2]
-Figure 1.
+The number of company employees who have been fired recently has made the Baitul Maal wat Tamwil (BMT) business even more demand for challenging to increase products and services.